FarooqAbbas/emrp2018_Moers_Trashbins/README.md

 pip install numpy
 pip install matplotlib
 pip install psycopg2
-for working with Jupyter Notebook the installation is as
+for working with Jupyter Notebook the installation is through conda prompt
 conda install psycopg2
 or you can upgrade your pip if the is problem in installation python -m  pip install --upgrade pip